 11. Why is Sisterhood so important to you in this work?

 Being part of our Sisterhood is an amazing experience.
 This program has been compared to a Rite of Passage into a woman's own growth and development no matter how young or old she is.
-We have students aged 16 to 60+.
+We have had students aged 16 to 60+.
 The sisterhood is a safe space to learn and explore ourselves and each other as we build bonds, heal our own traumas, support each other through life’s transitions, and of course work on assignments, presentations, community service, homework, projects & more.
-If you are selected to join the Information Session, you will get to meet some of the current students and #DadaZuri Graduates.
+If you are selected to join the Information Session, you will get to meet some of the current students & Graduates who can tell you more.

 12. How long has Earth's Natural Touch: Birth Care & Beyond been training Doulas?

 We are not new to this.
 We have been training Doulas since 2016.
-We are going into our 7th year now.
-We are the largest Black Owned Doula Training Organization & Collective based in the New England area.
-However, we have Doulas in multiple states across the country and in Germany.
+We are the largest Black Owned Doula Training Organization & Sisterhood based in the New England & NY Tri-State area.
+However, we have Doulas in multiple states across the country.
 Although we support all families, our program has always been designed to keep Black Families centered.

 13. When was Earth’s Natural Touch: Birth Care and Beyond Founded and by whom?